Skip to content

 What Are Widgets in Windows?

-You usually see a weather icon on your taskbar.
-When you move your mouse over it, the Widgets board slides out.
-This board is a collection of information cards, called widgets.
-You can pick which widgets you want to see and arrange them how you like.
+You’ll usually see a weather icon on your taskbar.
+When your mouse moves over it, the Widgets board slides out.
+This board is a collection of information cards, which we call widgets.
+You can choose which widgets you want to see and arrange them just how you like.

 How to Stop Widgets from Opening When You Hover

-If you feel like the Widgets board opens too easily, here’s how to fix it.
-This is a simple setting you can change.
+If you feel like the Widgets board opens too readily, here’s how to fix it.
+This is a setting you can change.

 Tip: If you don’t see the Widgets icon on your taskbar, you might need to turn it on.
 Right-click on your taskbar.
 Then, click on Taskbar settings.
 Under Taskbar items, turn Widgets to On.

-Warning: Make sure you click the right settings icon.
-There might be other icons, but you want the one that changes how the Widgets board works overall.
+Warning: Double-check that you’re clicking the correct settings icon.
+There might be other icons present, but you’re looking for the one that controls how the Widgets board works.

 Inside the Widgets settings, you’ll see different options.
 Look for one that says something like “Open Widgets board on hover” or “Show widgets board by hovering over the taskbar icon”.